-Commission for Social Pastoral, Justice, Peace and Integrity of Creation (SP-JPIC)
+Commission for Social Ministry, Justice, Peace and Integrity of Creation (SM-JPIC)

 Redemptorists share in the mission of the Universal Church, which is the same mission as that of Jesus, the Redeemer, entrusted to Him by the Father.
 This mission is carried out in solidarity with the poor.
 Thus, working to promote the values of Justice, Peace and the Integrity of Creation is an expression of who we are and not only of something we do marginally to our mission.
 The commitment to the poor and the promotion of justice are intrinsically linked to our mission.

 Our Constitutions establish that the mission of the Congregation is characterized by service to persons, especially those who, because of social conditions, are the poorest and most in need (Cfr.
 Const.
 14).
 This mission “includes the liberation and salvation of the whole human person,” which leads all Redemptorists to “show solidarity with the poor by promoting their fundamental rights to justice and freedom.”
 (Cf. Cont.
 5).
 Following the example of Christ, in his dedication to all those oppressed by sin and all its expressions, the Redemptorists make the option for the poor their very reason for being in the Church (Cf. Const.
 5).
 Our mission, above all, consists in the proclamation of Jesus Christ, in solidarity with the poor, and the liberator of every structure of death; a proclamation of the Good News that is also reflected in our lifestyle.